graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 See the new features section for details on the new method added to this interface.
 Unless you directly implement this interface, you should not be impacted by this change.

+### 15. `IInputObjectGraphType.IsOneOf` property added

+See the new features section for details on the new property added to this interface.
+Unless you directly implement this interface, you should not be impacted by this change.